 K&F Concept Natural Night Filter Light Pollution Filter

 This light pollution filter is resistant to scratches and water, so it’s perfect for taking with you when you go stargazing.
-It’s a double-threaded filter with double-sided nano coating to block orange and yellow wavelengths of light so that they can’t enter the lens.
+It’s a double-threaded filter with a double-sided nano-coating to block orange and yellow wavelengths of light so that they can’t enter the lens.